 Raspberries, gooseberries, blackcurrants, blackberries and blueberries are all suitable for freezing and can often be a welcome summer treat in the depths of winter.
 If you are intending to freeze your fruit, then it is best to pick the fruit the same day that you intend to freeze it.
 Remove any overripe or blemished fruits as well as any stalks.
 Spread your fruits out a tray so they are not touching each other and then lay the tray in the freezer.
-Leave for a few hours and when all the fruits are frozen and hard, transfer them into freezer bags or tubs, squeezing out as much air as possible and return them to the freezer for long term storage.
-Fruit should last for about a year – it will last longer but the quality will begin to decline.
+Leave for a few hours and when all the fruits are frozen and hard, transfer them into freezer bags or tubs, squeezing out as much air as possible from the bag and return them to the freezer for long term storage.
+Fruit should last for about a year – they will last longer but the quality will begin to deteriorate.

 You can freeze strawberries but they will lose all their texture when thawed but can still be used to make sauces, jams, smoothies etc.